dltmjk/ellul/content/zettelkasten/X.raw/mom 1.md

 obtain the adult brain.
 Presumably the child-brain is something like a note-book as one buys it from the stationers.
 Rather little mechanism and lots of blank sheets. … Our hope is that there is so little mechanism in the child-brain that something like it can be easily programmed."
 Alan M. Turing

+“I figure that it’s better to be a sucker who makes something than a wise guy who is too cautious to make anything at all.”

+Henry Darger